elos/documentation/guide/2 - Data Model.md

 The EDM uses several "primitive," data structures, and assumes they are available to the system implementation.

+    Bytes    ≡ the set of all binary strings
     Booleans ≡ the set of all boolean values, {True , False}
     Integers ≡ the set of all 64-bit integers, {x ∈ ℤ |  -9223372036854775808 ≤ x ≤ 9223372036854775807}
     Floats   ≡ the set of all IEEE-754 64-bit floating-point numbers